barryam3/trivia/README.md

 down) are on the second team.
 Contestant scores are tracked individually but rolled up into a team score.

-**At this time, team games do not support the Jeopardy! board.** Instead, questions are presented in order, asking all questions in a category in order, then moving on to the next category.

 ### Running a game

 The app has two views: a "leader" view can always see the question answer, and has